 IAI Compendium on Health, Climate and Environment in Latin America and the Caribbean (2024)

 From the foreword written by Irene Torres to the postface by María Villarreal, each chapter offers an informed and insightful perspective on crucial issues.
-Soledad Niño Celio examines the risks and inequalities inherent in these crises, while Victoria Mendizábal questions the possibility of carrying out health prevention on a planetary scale.
+Soledad Niño Celio examines the risks and inequalities inherent in crises, while Victoria Mendizábal questions the possibility of carrying out health prevention on a planetary scale.

 Both in the exploration of the connection between "heat islands" and public health, addressed by Gabriel Sánchez Rivera and Leticia Gómez Mendoza, and the need for green areas to mitigate heat waves, according to Enrique Muñoz and Adán Castro Añorve, the authors explore crucial interconnections between health and environment.

-Patricia Iribarne delves into how our waste affects climate change, while Sonia Alejandra Pou and Camila Niclis propose dual actions to mitigate climate change and prevent obesity.
+Patricia Iribarne delves into how our waste influences climate change, while Sonia Alejandra Pou and Camila Niclis propose dual actions to mitigate climate change and prevent obesity.
 Iohanna Filippi highlights the harmful connection between pesticides, climate change and obesity.

-You can download the pdf version here
+You can download the publication in the following languages: